talha2k/react-astudio-task/README.md

-# React Users/Products API Application
+# React Users/Products API App

 ## Overview
 This React application features a main dashboard with buttons to navigate to the Users and Products pages.
 Each page includes filters, search functionality, pagination, and a "Back to Dashboard" button.